thanasisn/SDR_enhancement_LAP/Article_B5/Article_B5_ab_NA.md

 According to this study, in the period 1997 -- 2005 the mean AOD at
 $340\text{nm}$ $0.403$ with a trend of $- 3.8 \pm 0.93\text{\%}$ per
-year, corresponding to a change of $0.0153$ per year .
+year, corresponding to a change of $0.0153$ per year.
 Using an Ångström coefficient $\alpha = 1.6$, this translates to a change in the Ångström coefficient $\beta = 0.00272$ per year (or $\beta = 0.084$ in 1997 and
 $\beta = 0.059$ in 2005).
 Simulations with uvspec for the above Ångström